Battle of Toro: The Battle of Toro and modern Spain

 The great political genius of the Catholic Monarchs was to have been capable of transforming one inconclusive battle into a great moral, political, and strategic victory, which would not only assure them the crown but also create the foundations of the Spanish nation.
 The academic Rafael Dominguez Casas: "...San Juan de los Reyes resulted from the royal will to build a monastery to commemorate the victory in a battle with an uncertain outcome but decisive, the one fought in Toro in 1476, which consolidated the union of the two most important Peninsular Kingdoms."

-Soon came the Granada conquest, the discovery and colonisation of the New World, the Spanish hegemony in Europe, and at last the "Siglo de Oro" (Spanish Golden Age) whose zenith was reached with the incorporation of Portugal and its fabulous empire into the Iberian Union, creating a web of territories "where the sun never sets".
+Soon after came the Granada conquest, the discovery and colonisation of the New World, the Spanish hegemony in Europe, and at last the "Siglo de Oro" (Spanish Golden Age) whose zenith was reached with the incorporation of Portugal and its empire into the Iberian Union, creating a web of territories.

 Nowadays, the relationship between Spain and Portugal is excellent and battles like the one of Toro seem part of a remote past: some Portuguese and Spanish commonly refer to each other by the designation of "nuestros hermanos", which means "our brothers" in Spanish.